docs

 Short answer

-Behavioral health billing companies face a different operational profile than general medical billing companies, and software that works well for primary care or orthopedics frequently underperforms in this specialty.
-The difference is not primarily the CPT codes, though those matter.
-The difference is that behavioral health revenue cycle work is authorization-driven, documentation-intensive, privacy-layered, and denial-prone in ways that reward specialized workflows.
-Prior authorization is the load-bearing step for virtually every psychotherapy, intensive outpatient, and residential claim.
-The Mental Health Parity and Addiction Equity Act (MHPAEA) creates a distinct denial appeal pathway that requires regulatory framing, not just clinical documentation.
-Substance use disorder practices carry privacy obligations under 42 CFR Part 2 that go beyond HIPAA, and that affects what data a billing company can touch and how.
-The billing company evaluating software for a behavioral health client book needs to verify that the system handles authorization tracking across multiple practices, routes parity-related denials correctly, and has audit controls that can accommodate Part 2 qualified service organization (QSO) obligations.
-Medi is a billing-company operating layer, not a behavioral health EHR, and behavioral health practices still need a clinical system for notes, treatment plans, and scheduling.
-The fit question is whether your revenue cycle work needs a billing-company-first operating layer on top of whatever clinical system your clients use.
+A billing company evaluating software for a behavioral health book needs to confirm it tracks authorization across every client practice, routes parity-related denials to their own workflow, and has audit controls that fit Part 2 qualified service organization (QSO) obligations.
+Medi is a billing-company operating layer, not a behavioral health EHR; practices still need a clinical system for notes, treatment plans, and scheduling.
+The fit question is whether your revenue cycle work needs a billing-company-first layer on top of whatever clinical system your clients already run.
 See the Billing Company Software Evaluation Guide for the full framework.

 What makes behavioral health billing different

-A billing company that adds a behavioral health client quickly discovers that most of the intuitions built on primary care do not transfer cleanly.
-Several structural differences drive this.
+Most of the intuitions built on primary care do not transfer to a behavioral health book.
+Five structural differences drive that.

-The service taxonomy is fragmented across two code systems.
-Outpatient psychotherapy uses CPT codes.
+**Two code systems, not one.** Outpatient psychotherapy uses CPT codes.
 Substance use disorder and community mental health services often use HCPCS Level II H-codes administered by state Medicaid programs.
-A single billing company managing a mixed book — outpatient therapy, intensive outpatient (IOP), and residential treatment — may be billing CPT and HCPCS for different clients against different payer systems with different authorization rules.
-The code sets do not have a unified logic; billing staff need to understand both.
+A mixed book of outpatient therapy, intensive outpatient (IOP), and residential treatment bills CPT and HCPCS for different clients against different payer systems with different authorization rules.
+The two code sets share no unified logic, and billing staff have to know both.

-Authorization requirements are pervasive rather than situational.
-Most commercial plans and Medicaid managed care organizations require prior authorization for outpatient psychotherapy beyond an initial session or two, for all IOP and partial hospitalization (PHP) services, for residential treatment, and for medication-assisted treatment (MAT) programs.
-The authorization is not a one-time event.
-Concurrent review — typically every three to seven days for residential, periodically for IOP — is the norm.
-A billing company managing behavioral health clients without authorization tracking built into the workflow is running on a spreadsheet and hoping nothing expires during a long weekend.
+**Authorization is pervasive, not situational.** Most commercial plans and Medicaid managed care organizations require prior authorization for outpatient psychotherapy beyond an initial session or two, for all IOP and partial hospitalization (PHP) services, for residential treatment, and for medication-assisted treatment (MAT) programs.
+It is not a one-time event.
+Concurrent review is the norm: typically every three to seven days for residential, periodically for IOP.
+A billing company without authorization tracking in the workflow is running on a spreadsheet and hoping nothing expires over a long weekend.

-Documentation requirements are higher and more specific.
-Psychotherapy session notes must reflect therapeutic modality, patient response, and medical necessity.
-Auditors have flagged excessive use of 90837 (60-minute individual psychotherapy) in practices where the documentation does not support that duration.
-Residential treatment claims require per-diem documentation of clinical hours, milieu services, and concurrent review decisions.
-When documentation gaps cause denials in behavioral health, the denial often cannot be corrected and resubmitted — the supporting documentation either exists or it does not.
+**Documentation is higher and more specific.** Psychotherapy notes must reflect therapeutic modality, patient response, and medical necessity.
+Auditors flag heavy use of 90837 (60-minute individual psychotherapy) where the documentation does not support that duration.
+Residential claims require per-diem documentation of clinical hours, milieu services, and concurrent review decisions.
+When a documentation gap causes a behavioral health denial, the claim often cannot be corrected and resubmitted; the supporting record either exists or it does not.

-Payer rules are fragmented and often contradictory.
-State Medicaid programs have their own H-code billing rules that override federal guidelines.
-Commercial plans have plan-specific definitions of medical necessity for mental health that differ from what appears in published APA or ASAM clinical criteria.
-Telehealth rules for behavioral health — which modifiers apply, which place-of-service codes, whether audio-only is covered — vary by payer, by plan, and by state.
-Medicare now permanently covers audio-only behavioral health telehealth as of 2026, but commercial payers are not required to follow Medicare's lead.
+**Payer rules conflict.** State Medicaid programs set their own H-code billing rules that override federal guidelines.
+Commercial plans define medical necessity for mental health in ways that differ from published APA or ASAM clinical criteria.
+Telehealth rules — which modifiers, which place-of-service codes, whether audio-only is covered — vary by payer, by plan, and by state.
+Medicare permanently covers audio-only behavioral health telehealth as of 2026, but commercial payers are not required to follow.

-Reimbursement rates are lower and more variable than in medical specialties.
-Behavioral health has historically been underpaid relative to complexity, and MHPAEA enforcement has not yet normalized commercial reimbursement to parity with physical health.
-The combination of lower rates and higher authorization overhead produces thin margins on individual claims; billing error rates that are acceptable in orthopedics become practice-threatening in behavioral health.
+**Rates are lower and more variable.** Behavioral health has long been underpaid relative to complexity, and MHPAEA enforcement has not yet brought commercial reimbursement to parity with physical health.
+Lower rates plus higher authorization overhead produce thin per-claim margins, so an error rate that orthopedics absorbs can threaten a behavioral health practice.

 The CPT and HCPCS codes that drive behavioral health revenue